SheveleffRoman/nodejs2024Q1-service/README.md

 Also you can run `npx prisma studio` to see GUI DB

+If you want to change ports - change .env file variables and re-compose container

 Prisma migrate already done, but if something went wrong, you can do this manually by command `npx prisma migrate dev`

 ### Prod mode